Questions Parents

 We'll give you a complete checklist at the time of enrollment so nothing is missed.

 Yes.
 We offer both full-day and half-day options for most age groups, as well as part-time scheduling for school-age children.
 Half-day programs require pickup by 12:30 PM.
+There is also no minimum enrollment commitment.
+No weekly or monthly minimums are required.
 Please ask us about current availability for your preferred schedule when you get in touch.

 We are a fully licensed Florida childcare facility, subject to regular inspections, and we strictly maintain state-required child-to-teacher ratios at all times.